morphomatics/morphomatics.github.io/docs/index.md

 # Morphomatics - Geometric morphometrics in non-Euclidean shape spaces

-Morhpomatics is an open-source Python library for (statistical) shape analysis developed within the [geometric data analysis and processing](https://www.zib.de/visual/geometric-data-analysis-and-processing) research group at Zuse Institute Berlin.
+Morphomatics is an open-source Python library for (statistical) shape analysis developed within the [geometric data analysis and processing](https://www.zib.de/visual/geometric-data-analysis-and-processing) research group at Zuse Institute Berlin.
 It contains prototype implementations of intrinsic manifold-based methods that are highly consistent and avoid the influence of unwanted effects such as bias due to arbitrary choices of coordinates.

 The [source code](https://github.com/morphomatics/morphomatics) is freely available on GitHub.